f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/overview.gif

-This guide can be completed step-by-step using the F5 Distributed Cloud console, or leverage automatic configuration via included `Ansible scripts </ansible>`_.
+This guide can be completed step-by-step using the F5 Distributed Cloud Console, or leverage automatic configuration via included `Ansible scripts </ansible>`_.

 Pre-requisites
 ##############

-- F5 Distributed Cloud Account
+- F5 Distributed Cloud Console account
-- A Web browser to access the F5 Distributed Cloud console, attack the app and see the developer tools to test load time with / without CDN
+- A web browser to access the Console, attack the app and see the developer tools to test load time with / without CDN

 For Ansible configuration:
-- Linux-based system (or on Windows run the Subsystem For Linux) with configured Ansible binaries - follow the Ansible section of the guide
+- Linux-based system (or on Windows run Windows Subsystem for Linux) with configured Ansible binaries - follow the Ansible section of the guide.

 Create HTTP Load Balancer with Web Application Firewall
 #######################################################